 The valuer general is responsible for reviewing the accuracy of the total valuation for each municipality before he or she certifies that the valuations are true and correct.

-Ratepayers can lodge an objection if they disagree with the valuation.
+Ratepayers can lodge an objection if they disagree with the property valuation.
 In the first instance, the ratepayer should approach the council valuation department.